 The survey of 1851 states the occupations in the Peplow area included farmers, a corn miller, a shoe maker, and a maltster and butcher.
 Close to the chapel there was a school and residence for the school mistress.

-Peplow was the second station on the Wellington to Nantwich line of the Great Western railway.
-However, the railway line closed down on 9th September 1961, a victim of Beecham’s cuts.
+Peplow Station was the first station south of Hodnet on the Wellington to Nantwich line of the Great Western railway.
+The railway line closed to passengers on 9th September 1961 and goods services in 1964 – but was, unusually, not a victim of famous Beeching Report.

 Little Bolas.
 The name Bolas is probably of Welsh origin from the word bola, meaning belly or swelling, and may have been inspired by the fact that the settlement is close to a small hill in otherwise flat country.
 Alternatively, a Bolas is a form of hunting device used by South American Indians.
 It is a length of rope with a stone or ball of metal at each end.
 When used, it is swung round the head by one hand and then hurled at an animal so as to entangle it by twisting round its legs.
 However, it seems unlikely that this is the source of the name, but this explanation seems a bit more interesting.